-At West Melton, we provide opportunities for learning French and Spanish as part of our MFL school curriculum which was developed in line with the National Curriculum.
+At Highfield Farm, we provide opportunities for learning French and Spanish as part of our MFL school curriculum which was developed in line with the National Curriculum.

 The 2014 National Curriculum highlights the following aims for all children by the end of KS2: